Home Remedies for Cold and Cough in Babies

 - Lemon and honey: Squeeze some lemon juice into a glass of water and add some honey to it.
 This is a tasty remedy and kids wouldn’t really say no to this homemade medicine!
 It also relieves both a cough and cold.

 Feed your baby a teaspoon of these solutions every morning, noon, and evening.
 They can even be fed to the child more than thrice a day.
-You will notice that your baby’s cough and cold clear out soon.
+You will notice that your baby’s cough and cold will clear out soon.

 8. Turmeric Milk